ibmresilient/resilient-community-apps/fn_aws_iam/README.md

   *  `resilient_circuits>=35.0.0`
   *  `resilient_lib>=35.0.0`

-  * The minimum set of Resilient API permissions for this integration if using an API key account:
+  * The minimum set of SOAR API permissions for this integration if using an API key account:
     * Edit Org Data
     * Incidents.Edit.Fields
     * Functions.Read